treeverse/lakeFS/docs/reference/commands.md

 When setting up a new installation and creating initial credentials (see [Quick start](../quickstart/index.md)), the UI will provide a link to download a preconfigured configuration file for you.

+`lakectl` configuration items can each be controlled by an environment variable.
+The variable name will have a prefix of *LAKECTL_*, followed by the name of the configuration, replacing every '.' with a '_'.
+Example: `LAKECTL_SERVER_ENDPOINT_URL` controls `server.endpoint_url`.
 ### lakectl

 A cli tool to explore manage and work with lakeFS